Shubhra Gururani

 ---|---|---|---|---|

-I am the Director of York Centre for Asian Research (YCAR) and Associate Professor of Anthropology at York University.
-I have formerly served as the Chair and Undergraduate Program Director of the Department of Anthropology, the Associate Director of York Center for Asian Research, Interim Director of the CITY Institute, and the Coordinator of the South Asian Studies Program.
-My areas of research and teaching lie at the intersection of critical political ecologies, space and place, urban transformation, especially in the Global South, agrarian change, postcolonial development, and histories of science and nature.
-My earlier research was based on ethnographic fieldwork in the Indian Himalayas, namely Uttarakhand, and examined how long and complex histories of scientific forestry and colonialism produced the highly gendered landscape of labour, access, and knowledge.
-My current research focuses on the processes and politics of agrarian-urban changes in the peripheries of metropolitan centers in India.
-I am currently working on my book manuscript on the making of India's Millennial City, Gurgaon.
+I am the Director of the York Centre for Asian Research (YCAR) and Associate Professor of Anthropology at York University.
+I have formerly served as the Chair and Undergraduate Program Director of the Department of Anthropology, the Associate Director of the York Center for Asian Research, the Interim Director of the CITY Institute, and the Coordinator of the South Asian Studies Program.
+My areas of research and teaching lie at the intersection of critical political ecologies, space and place, urban transformation, agrarian change, and histories of science and nature.
+I have conducted extensive ethnographic and archival fieldwork in the Indian Himalayas.
+I examined how long and complex histories of scientific forestry and colonialism produced the highly gendered and racialized landscape of property, labour, access, and knowledge.
+In my current research projects, I turn my attention to the rapid process of urbanization and explore how agrarian-rural hinterlands are turned into urban enclaves and cities.
+Through an ethnographic lens, I focus on the politics of land, property-making, caste politics, planning, and agrarian-urban interface.
+I have recently launched a new research project that critically examines the discourse and practice of urban ecological restoration and rewilding.

 Degrees

-MSc, Anthropology, University of Delhi
+MSc, , University of Delhi

-BSc (Hons) Zoology, University of Delhi
+BSc (Hons) , University of Delhi

 Appointments